Prosecution And Evidence in Prince William County Reckless Driving Cases

 The following is taken from an interview with Prince William County reckless driving lawyer Matthew Crowley as he discusses what needs to be proven in a reckless driving case in order to get a conviction.
 To discuss your case, schedule a free consultation today.

-Where Are Traffic Matters Heard In Prince William County?
+Where Traffic Matters are Heard

 Depending on the severity of the charge, their case can be heard in one of three Courts in Prince William.
-The most common is the General District court which hears traffic cases and misdemeanors and also conducts preliminary hearings on felony cases.
-If their case involves a family member or a juvenile as a victim or if they themselves are a juvenile, then their case will be heard in the Juvenile and Domestic Relations General District court.
+The most common are the General District court which hears traffic cases and misdemeanors and also conducts preliminary hearings on felony cases.
+If their case involves a family member or a juvenile as a victim or if they themselves are a juvenile, then their case will be heard in the Juvenile and Domestic Relations General District Court.

 If their charge is a felony charge, after a preliminary hearing in one of the General District Courts I just mentioned, their case will ultimately be heard in the Prince William County Circuit Court.

-What Does The Prosecution Need To Prove In A Reckless Driving Case?
+What Does The Prosecution Need To Prove

 What the prosecution needs to prove in a reckless driving case varies depending upon the type of reckless driving charge that the individual has received.
 For example in a reckless driving speeding case, the prosecution will need to prove that the defendant was the operator of the vehicle and that they were going 20 miles per hour or more above the speed limit or more than 80 miles per hour regardless of the speed limit.